CapTen101/CodeFunDo-2019/README.md

 •	Going by our strategy, a booth (in a constituency) can cast as many votes as it requires according to the number of voters arriving and it will only store the counter variables in a particular block in the DLS.

-•	According to our strategy only a single machine can do the work and rest of them can verify it being exactly same.
+•	**According to our strategy only a single machine can do the work and rest of them can verify it being exactly same**.